ammesonb/ubiquiti-config-generator/README.md

     - These should be lists of address/port combinations

 ## Validations
+This program is capable of numerous validations, but broadly falls into two categories:
+* VyOS native checks
-This program is capable of numerous validations, but broadly falls into two categories: ones from VyOS, and "smart" checks based off of the network/host abstractions to minimize chances of runtime problems like duplicate IP addresses.
+* "smart" checks based off of the network/host abstractions, to minimize chances of runtime problems like duplicate IP addresses

 The VyOS checks roughly consist of these validations:
 - Inside numeric range